Upleveling KB Bank financial calculator

 Output

-Users felt overwhelmed by dense raw data.
-Among 2 result-presentation approaches, they preferred insight-first results, with raw data available only when needed.
+Users felt overwhelmed by dense, raw data.
+Through qualitative interviews with 12 participants, I found they preferred insight-first results that surface key takeaways first, with raw data available on demand.

 Solution